Forgot password?

 L-R: Senlac, Brasilia Star, Gladstone Star

 As for the date, I no longer have the photo, and I'm not sure it was dated anyway.
-Senlac is in Sealink colours so we can say that it's between 1973 and 1985.
+Senlac arrived in 1973 and Lord Warden, seen in lay-up at the Railway Quay, was sold in 1979 so we can say that it's between those two years.

 TS Defiance; the local sea cadets corp; somehow obtained a ships lifeboat from the Gladstone Star, which was moored along with the rest of their boats up by the marine workshop.
 I'm curious as to how this came about if anyone can shed some light on it.